 Designers on Holiday: Modern, Minimalist Tents, Cabins, Guest Houses, and More

 Designers on Holiday is a summer camp in Gotland, Sweden, for 20- and 30-something creatives.
 The brainchild of designers Bobby Petersen and Tom Gottelier of LA- and Oslo-based Petersen & Gottelier, the getaway was conceived in 2014—a year after the two graduated from London’s Royal College of Art—when they acquired a 3.5-acre parcel of farmland from a friend’s mother.
-It’s a place for kindred spirits to spend a few sunny weeks together dreaming up and building structures for outdoor living: tents, micro-cabins, saunas, and shower towers, all with a focus on “sustainable, off-grid living in a modern, luxurious, and design-conscious way.”
+It’s a place for kindred spirits to spend a few sunny weeks together dreaming up and building structures for outdoor living: tents, micro-cabins, saunas, shower towers, an amphitheater and a woodland cinema, all with a focus on “sustainable, off-grid living in a modern, luxurious, and design-conscious way.”

 Photography courtesy of DOH (@designers_on_holiday).